Skip to main content

 Determine the app and app version ID

-For this, call the /v2/apps endpoint, and find the "PHP" application.
-It should have a stable ID of 34220303-cb87-4592-8a95-2eb20a97b2ac.
-You can then use that ID to retrieve the recommended version to install for this app, by calling the /v2/apps/{appID}/versions endpoint.
+For this, call the GET/v2/apps/ endpoint, and find the "PHP" application (or the "PHP Worker" application, respectively).
+You can then use that ID to retrieve the recommended version to install for this app, by calling the GET/v2/apps/{appId}/versions/ endpoint.
 You can filter the returned versions by the recommended property.

 Please note that the actual version is rather inconsequential, as it refers only to the starter template used to create the application.
 The actual version of the application will be determined by your own code.